Tejjal-Spandanaa-TG/TrueCrime/README.md

 The AR/VR crime-solving platform represents a significant advancement in criminal investigations.
 By leveraging immersive technology and fostering public participation, we aim to revolutionize evidence evaluation and enhance crime-solving efficiency.

-For more information and to access the platform, please visit our website.